juju/docs/src/en/reference-hook-tools.md

 ## goal-state

 `goal-state` queries information about charm deployment.
-It will print only yaml or json output (default yaml).
+It will print only YAML or JSON output (default YAML).

-The information it can discover are:
+The information is:

  - What other peer units have been deployed and their status
  - What remote (related) units exist on the other end of each endpoint, and